 The bits I didn’t love was the lack of reverse without having to disengage everything, the fact that the gearing was not able to either go faster than walking pace nor manage to get up the side of anything other than a mild hill.
 The brakes took a lot of practise – the anti-tips saved my face from becoming one with the ground on several occasions.
 The brakes on our review mountain trike needed some maintenance evidently, because they were rubbing on the discs all weekend and wailed like a banshee.

 The biggest positive about considering the Mountain Trike is that Mountain Trike will let you hire before you buy and then remove the hire charge from the price of £4,495.
 A 5 day hire is £175 plus £80 transport costs.
 The fact that they encourage you to try it before you commit to it shows their recognition that the Trike isn’t for everyone – a great piece of business ethics.
 I’d stress that the 5 day trial is a must – you’ll know if its for you then and I recognise that for some people, the mountain trike is perfect.

 (Hire transport is carried out by DPD Local who were brilliant at helping get the large box in and out – Mountain Trike have chosen their delivery partners well.)

 I’m sure there are people out there that love their mountain trike.
 I truly am sad that I’m not going to be one of them.
 But for me, the small details that needed to add up, didn’t.
-You need that upper body core strength to use it as it is and then you’ll still have the issues with reversing and need the right gearing.
+You need that upper body core strength to use it as it is and then you’ll still have to get used to reversing as well as making sure you have the right gearing.